RyuujiAkira/DropList-Project/README.md

 When the program starts up the user can go to `http://localhost:8080/` on their preferred browser and interact with the web application

-Here the user can click on the pages on the application and navigate the website through the nav bar .
+Here the user can click on the pages on the application and navigate the website through the nav bar.
+With the main features on the Brands and Products pages the user can create new entities which connect to a database on the back-end.
+The user also has the option to delete and edit these with back-end functionality.

 ## Running the tests